guilhermegarcia/r/reshaping_corpus_OT.md

-# Reshaping a dataset for OT-ish applications
+# Reshaping a dataset for OT applications

 This function is very specific, as I needed to turn a data frame into a list of unique combinations of variables, include proportions, constraints, and assign violation marks.
 I used this for my 2014 paper on Gradient weight and stress,